vokemwa/yolo/README.md

 `RUN npm ci --omit=dev && npm cache clean --force`

-# Copies the rest of the application source code from the host to the container i.e. Copies everything else (source code, server files, etc.) into the container
+## Copies the rest of the application source code from the host to the container i.e. Copies everything into the container
 `COPY . .`

+## Stage2: Runtime: a fresh, second image that uses only what is needed to run the application

+`FROM node:18-alpine AS runtime`

+## Set the working directory inside the runtime container

+`WORKDIR /app`

+## copies everything from the /app directory in the build stage into the new runtime container

+`COPY --from=build /app /app`

+## Expose the Application port
+`EXPOSE 5000`

+## Start the server
+`CMD ["node", "server.js"]`